Partner with us

 Mission

-The Green Streets Initiative is a Cambridge, MA-based organization, founded in 2006.
-We are dedicated to celebrating and promoting the use of sustainable and active transportation.
+Green Streets Initiative is a Cambridge, MA-based organization, founded in 2006.

 Philosophy